top of page

 2020: Healthcare Careers Army Pathway Program (HCAPP)

-Using the “messenger model,” participants jointly contracted with one or more payers, such as Managed Medicaid, Managed Medicare, or commercial insurers.
+Using the “messenger model,” participants jointly contract with one or more payers, such as Managed Medicaid, Managed Medicare, or commercial insurers.
 Participants in the North Country IPA include hospitals, Federally-Qualified Health Centers, behavioral health providers, independent primary care providers, and community-based social care organizations across Jefferson, Lewis, and St. Lawrence counties.

 FDRHPO was awarded the HRSA Northern Border Regional Commission (NBRC) program planning grant.
 This program allowed for the identification of key rural health issues, assessing rural health challenges, and informing health planning activities across the northern border region.